NHL Winter Classic: Possible future sites

-NHL Commissioner Gary Bettman indicated in October 2025 that the NHL was in the process of negotiating for the 2028 Winter Classic to be held at New Highmark Stadium (the stadium being constructed to replace the former Ralph Wilson Stadium) to celebrate the event's 20th anniversary; he also stated that though he could not commit to the exact timeline, he promised that the Winter Classic would eventually return to Western New York.
+NHL Commissioner Gary Bettman indicated in October 2025 that the NHL was in the process of negotiating for the 2028 Winter Classic to be held at the new Highmark Stadium (which replaced the former Highmark Stadium, known for most of its history as Ralph Wilson Stadium, in 2026) to celebrate the event's 20th anniversary; he also stated that though he could not commit to the exact timeline, he promised that the Winter Classic would eventually return to Western New York.

 Due to the popularity of the event, every NHL team has requested to participate in the Winter Classic either as the host or the visiting team.
 The NHL has marketed the Winter Classic as a more achievable major sporting event that cities that are ineligible for hosting other marquee sporting events such as the Super Bowl can host.
 While proposals have been made for nearly every outdoor National Football League (NFL) stadium to host, with the end of the NFL season taking place at the same time of the Winter Classic, in order to host the game the stadium's NFL team would have to play an away game (or host Thursday Night Football dependent on the calendar) to even consider the possibility of hosting.
 The tight timeline would also rule out the ability for other support events such as alumni games or local college/lower level hockey games, as the rink would have to be disassembled immediately after the Winter Classic to ensure venue availability for NFL playoff games, which could be held at other venues, as was the case in 2008 (when the Sabres alumni game was held indoors at the Sabres' home arena) and 2014 (when the Hockeytown Winter Festival was held at a separate stadium).

-While some college football stadiums are unavailable to host due to already existing bowl games, most of these games are held in warmer weather climates opening up the possibility of the largest Big Ten Conference Stadiums such as Michigan Stadium (which hosted in 2014), Ohio Stadium, Beaver Stadium, and other large stadiums such as Notre Dame Stadium (which hosted in 2019).
-Most Major League Soccer soccer specific stadiums have seating capacities significantly lower than the other available facilities.
+While some college football stadiums are unavailable to host due to already existing bowl games, most of these games are held in warmer winter climates, opening up the possibility of the largest Big Ten Conference stadiums such as Michigan Stadium (which hosted in 2014), Ohio Stadium, Beaver Stadium, and other large stadiums such as Notre Dame Stadium (which hosted in 2019).
+Most Major League Soccer soccer-specific stadiums have seating capacities significantly lower than the other available facilities.
 With Major League Baseball (MLB) in its offseason and with few other uses for its stadiums during winter, more MLB stadiums have hosted than other type of venue and are expected to be contenders for hosting most future Winter Classics.

 Non-sports venues like the National Mall or Central Park have also been proposed, but the present logistical challenges make the league unlikely to want to overcome with the other options available.